 APRN/MSN-DNP is the option for master's-prepared Advanced Practice RNs (APRN) to complete their clinical doctorate.
 This option is 40 credits.

-The application deadline for each cohort is July 30.
+The application deadline for each new cohort is July 30.
 Cohort starts in the fall session.

 |Letters of Recommendation||